manouslinard/smart-city-app/README.md

 # Smart City App
 This is a smart city app that saves many cities (and their rankings, weather and other data) according to some APIs (which can be found [here](https://docs.google.com/document/d/1qboEuLH-l-9isQfCn9RzCzkCyO4TYGtqEFc8UejJHHo/edit?usp=sharing)).
-You can see the app for yourself by installing [Node-RED](https://nodered.org/).
+You can checkout the app for yourself by installing [Node-RED](https://nodered.org/).

 ---
 ## Geonames Account Configuration